 Typical Rio - beach, tower blocks, mountains and favela.
 From Rio Harbour.

-In Iguassu you are always with the crowds, and boy, in January, were there a lot of them.
+in January, were there a lot of them.
 Still, our two days spent wandering around and observing them were two days well spent.
 The surrounding rainforest is also quite interesting, complete with large lizards that will attack pestering tourists, families of coatis

 (long-nosed coons) scrabbling around and playing with the tourists, and on the Brazilian side an excellent bird sanctuary housing local tropical species in open enclosures, along with a selection of interesting brethren from around the world.